Approximate Walking Time: 4-6 hours

 Some terrific views to be had here as the whole area opens up.

-As you head towards Surprise Bay there are plenty of climbs and descents into forest before you head down the steps onto the beach.
+As you head towards Surprise Bay there are plenty of climbs and descents into forest before you head down the steps onto the beach. no mozzies this day, so we didn’t need this.

 You then follow the sandy beach along to a rivulet after a rocky outcrop.